GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 What she uttered felt abstruse, almost philosophical in meaning.
 As if she was questioning determinism itself, she seemed in doubt about her own choices.
 That's why... deep inside of me.
 Somewhere between 'his' words and Misa-nee's actions.
 Something unsettling began to sprout.

-<div class="text-quoted-inline">“Misa-nee... that..."</div>, I began to voice my thoughts.
+<span class="text-quoted-inline">“Misa-nee... that..."</span>, I began to voice my thoughts.
 However, I was cut off before I even started.

 <div class="text-quoted">“...even the people I met.
 Have they been written into my life...?
 Or were they truly meant for me...?”</div>